MachineLemonade/docs/v0.9/customizing-your-image.md

 ```
 This package is now installed.

+A list of default packages included in the Astronomer base image can be found [here](https://forum.astronomer.io/t/which-python-packages-come-default-with-astronomer/38)

 **Note:** We run Alpine linux as our base image so you may need to add a few os-level packages in `packages.txt` to get your image to build.
 You can also "throw the kitchen sink" at it if image size is not a concern: